qase-tms/qase-python/qaseio/docs/RunsApi.md

     api_instance = runs_api.RunsApi(api_client)
     code = "code_example" # str | Code of project, where to search entities.
     id = 1 # int | Identifier.
-    include = "include_example" # str | Add this param to include a list of test cases into response.
-Possible value: cases  (optional)
+    include = "include_example" # str | Include a list of related entities IDs into response.
+Should be separated by comma.
+Possible values: cases, defects  (optional)

     # example passing only required values which don't have defaults set
     try: